Nordhorn: History

-In 687, Bishop Wilfrid of York sent missionaries across the sea to Christianize the former Tubanti land.
-Willibrord founded the Bishopric of Utrecht and Werenfried spread Christianity into the Vechte Valley.
-About 800, the settlement at Nordhorn was assigned to the Bishopric of Munster.
-Bishop Ludger built a wooden church on a spur of ground that thrust into the river's floodplain.
-About 900, the settlement's name was first mentioned in the Werden an der Ruhr Monastery's Heberegister as Northhornon.
+Christianization began in 687, when Bishop Wilfrid of York sent missionaries to the region.
+Willibrord established the Bishopric of Utrecht, and Werenfried spread Christianity throughout the Vechte Valley.
+Around 800, Nordhorn was assigned to the Bishopric of Münster, and Bishop Ludger is said to have built a wooden church in the river’s floodplain.
+The earliest recorded mention of Nordhorn appears around 900 as Northhornon in the Heberegister of Werden Monastery.